railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

         reconciliation.
         Account reconciliation consists of linking account entries with each other, while statement reconciliation consists of verifying that your bank statement corresponds to the entries of that account in your accounting system.
-        You can perform statement reconciliation using the menu :menuselection:`Invoicing --> Periodical Processing --> Statements --> Statements Reconciliation`.

 There are different methods of reconciling entries.
 You have already seen the reconciliation of entries while doing data entry in an account.
 Automatic and manual reconciliations are described here.